Active Learning of Model Discrepancy with Bayesian Experimental Design: Methodology

 where $d_{\boldsymbol{\theta}}$ represents the dimension of $\boldsymbol{\theta}$.
 The ensemble covariance matrices $\Sigma^{\boldsymbol\theta \boldsymbol\theta}_0$ and $\Sigma^{\boldsymbol\theta \boldsymbol\theta}_K$ can be calculated as:

 The ensemble-based approximation of KLD in Eq.~\eqref{eq:ensemble_KLD} can be used to evaluate the informativeness of the data $\mathbf{y}$ from a design $\mathbf{d}$.
 In this work, we focus on applying the approximated KLD for the high-dimensional parameters $\boldsymbol{\theta}_\text{NN}$ in Eq.~\eqref{eq:modeled_system} and determine whether to perform the calibration of the model discrepancy based on the optimal design and the corresponding measurements from the standard BED of the relatively low-dimensional parameters $\boldsymbol{\theta}_\mathcal{G}$.
 In practice, a few iterations of EKI updating are sufficient to evaluate the data informativeness, which can effectively avoid performing calibration of the model discrepancies on less informative or even misleading data that could further lead to larger model discrepancies and more biases in the estimation of $\boldsymbol{\theta}_\mathcal{G}$ in Eq.~\eqref{eq:modeled_system}.
-More detailed algorithm to exploit the ensemble-based approximation of KLD to quantify the data informativeness is presented in~\ref{sec:algorithm} for the iterative approach introduced in Section~\ref{sec: Model error correction}.
+The selection of these informative design points is iterative: starting from an initial or random candidate, its KLD value and the approximate gradient are determined.
+New points are then chosen along the KLD ascent direction, and this is repeated until a predefined budget is met.
+More detailed algorithm to exploit the ensemble-based approximation of KLD to quantify the data informativeness is presented in Algorithm~\ref{alg:ActiveLearning} for the iterative approach introduced in Section~\ref{sec: Model error correction}.